Skip to content

 If greater than 0 then Divider is used as a spacing between list view items.

-first_item_prototype #
+first_item_prototype class-attribute instance-attribute #

 first_item_prototype: bool = False